Valmohaugen/iQuHack-2025/README.md

-# iQuHack-2025: Alice & Bob Challenge
+# iQuHack 2025: Alice & Bob Challenge

 This repository is the home for the iQuHack 2025 Alice & Bob challenge, focused on simulating and controlling cat qubits in open quantum systems.